 President Ghani’s announcement at last week’s Kabul Process Conference of a peace offer to the Taliban was a potential watershed in the Afghan peace process, and arguably the most forward-leaning plan for peace with the Taliban the Afghan government has ever put forward.
 In recent weeks, the Taliban also made unusually specific public offers of peace talks with the United States though the offers continued to exclude the Afghan government.
 These developments may offer glimmers of hope after years of frustrated efforts to negotiate an end to the war in Afghanistan.

-Join the conversation on Twitter with #AfghanPeace.
+Review the conversation on Twitter with #AfghanPeace.